kristithrasher/MechaCar_Statistical_Analysis/README.md

 t-test that compare all manufacturing lots

 ![T-Tests](https://user-images.githubusercontent.com/94208810/155906398-a9d42d03-521d-40fa-a36e-249f1bdfa921.png)

-Shows Lot 1 and Lot Lot 2 are showing p-values greater than .05, but lot 3 shows a p-value of .04 and is less than our level of significance and therefore regects our null hypothesis.
+Lot 1 and Lot Lot 2 are showing p-values greater than .05, but lot 3 shows a p-value of .04 and is less than our level of significance and therefore our null hypothesis failed for lot 3.

 ##  Study Design: MechaCar vs Competition
 Write a short description of a Statistical stucdy that can quantify how the MechaCar performs against the competition.